jtdunlop/Cache.Aspect/README.md

 This code will return a cached result identified by session token "x".

-To flush a session cache, call a method decorated with [Cache.TriggerInvalidation(DeleteSettings.Token)].
+To flush a session cache, call a method decorated with [Cache.TriggerInvalidation(DeleteSettings.Token)] with the relevant session value passed as a parameter or object property.
 To flush the system cache, call a method decorated with [Cache.TriggerInvalidation(DeleteSettings.All)]